kubedb/cli/docs/concepts/databases/redis.md

 ### spec.imagePullSecret

 `KubeDB` provides the flexibility of deploying Redis database from a private Docker registry.
-To learn how to deploym Redis from a Private Registry, please visit [here](/docs/guides/redis/private-registry/using-private-registry.md).
+To learn how to deploym Redis from a private registry, please visit [here](/docs/guides/redis/private-registry/using-private-registry.md).

 ### spec.monitor